derykmakgill/website/testbtc.md

 ---

+## 03 October 2010

+[theymos writes](https://bitcointalk.org/index.php?topic=1314.msg15143#msg15143) that the blocksize will be increased in the future and people will run only light software.

+---

 ## 01 December 2010

 One of the [earliest posts](https://www.reddit.com/r/Bitcoin/comments/eef3h/a_short_introduction_to_bitcoin_a_peer_to_peer/) on r/Bitcoin is made linking to an article titlted *A Short Introduction to Bitcoin - A Peer to Peer Cryptocurrency.* The [linked article](https://bluishcoder.co.nz/2010/10/10/a-short-introduction-to-bitcoin.html) describes the author's interest in Bitcoin's ability to offer micropayments.